SciRE-Solver: Accelerating Diffusion Models Sampling by Score-integrand Solver with Recursive Difference: Experiments

 \subsection{Experiment Setting and Ablation Study}

 When running our proposed SciRE-Solver-$k$ in Algorithms \ref{algorithm:score-based-solver-2} and \ref{algorithm:score-based-solver-3}, it is necessary to assign a value $m$ to $\phi_1(m)$.
 As stated in Corollary \ref{reclimited}, when assigning $m$, we need to ensure that $m\geq3$.
 Considering that the limit of $\phi_1(m)$ is $\frac{e-1}{e}$, then our experiments only consider these two extreme cases, i.e., we only choose to allocate $m$ as 3 or directly set $\phi_1(m)=\frac{e-1}{e}$.
 We provide ablation experiments for these two cases in Appendix \ref{experiment-details}.
 Moreover, in Appendix \ref{experiment-details}, we also conducted ablation experiments on different types of time trajectories (uniform, quadratic , logSNR, and we proposed NSR and Sigmoid), different sampling endpoints ($1e-3$ and $1e-4$), and different \emph{NSR}-type time trajectory (setting the parameter $k$ to $3.1$ and $2$ in NSR).
-All our experiments are run on TITAN-V GPU.
+The earlier experiments were all run on TITAN-V GPUs.